WebAssembly/design/BinaryEncoding.md

 ## Language Types

+Note: All types are represented by negative `varint7` values.
+This is so that they can coexist in a single space with (positive) indices into the type section, which may be relevant in future extensions of the type system.

 ### `value_type`
 A `varint7` indicating a [value type](Semantics.md#types).
 These types are encoded as:
 * `-0x01` (i.e., the byte `0x7f`) indicating type `i32`